sakilmurad/edafternew/docs/seller-profile/vendor-assessment/assessment.md

 ---
 sidebar_position: 1
-title: Vendor Assessments on GeM Portal
+title: Vendor Assessments on GeM
 sidebar_label: Assessments
-description: View and apply for vendor assessment for OEM panels on GeM Portal
+description: View and apply for vendor assessment for OEM panels on GeM (Government e-Marketplace) Portal
 ---

-# Vendor Assessments on GeM Portal
+# Vendor Assessments on GeM
 A Seller can Initiate Vendor assessment for the eligible category.
 The assessment is done by a third Party Verifying Agency

 :::info Notes